 Minimum staffing and general supervision – children at all times supervised

 Ratios and Maximum Group Size – minimum primary staff member to child ratio

 Follow Up to Enforcement Action- This means a non-compliance was found, and a follow-up visit scheduled for another inspection.
 There may be more non-compliances found on this follow-up visit.

 Inspection- This is a visit from a licensing officer.
 This may be announced or unannounced.

 Renewal Licence Inspection- This happens every 3 years.
 The program is fully reviewed on areas from philosophy to floor space and everything in between.
 This is regulated under the childcare licensing act.

 Consultation- This is an opportunity for programs to ask questions of their licensing officer to improve their program

 Incident Report- You will see the term Incident Report on many of the programs.
 It sounds a little scary but certain occurrences must be reported to Licensing.
 This is so that these incidents can be properly investigated and safety plans put in place.
 The important part again is to look for non-compliances.

 Complaint Investigation- Anyone can register a complaint with Child Care Licensing, which will then be investigated.
 This helps to keep all children safe.

 Still, have questions?
-Book an online consultation with me (Rachael) and I will explain it.
+Book an online consultation and I will explain it.